morostr/owligator/README.md

 This is (or is going to be) an OWL Ontology Browser.

-It is actually a way to learn how to use Spring Boot and React with Maven and all the things.
+It is actually a way to learn how to resolve conflicts in GIT using emacs gitkraken and github.
 And HotReloading.
+But not only that .

 ## Quickstart
 To run the app you just need to: